thund3rsh0ck/simple-django-file-server/README.md

 `uwsgi --ini DMZ_uwsgi.ini`

+Make sure nginx is running as well

+`nginx`

 # Credits:

 Used some ideas from https://github.com/kindkaktus/django-file-server, except that one is 2 years old and uses an outdated Django version.